rockettheme/docs/Docs/wordpress/themes/gemini/faq.md

 ---
 title: Gemini: FAQ
-description: Your Guide to Using the Gemini Template for WordPress
+description: Your Guide to Using the Gemini Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/gemini:Gemini

 ---